Abby Martin: Media Roots

 In 2009, Martin founded the organization Media Roots, a citizen journalism platform for reporting news.
 As an independent journalist with Media Roots, Martin covered the Occupy Oakland actions during the Occupy Wall Street movement in 2011.
 Her documentary video footage of Occupy Oakland protests was used by the family of Scott Olsen, a 24-year-old former Marine and Iraq War veteran, in a lawsuit against the Oakland Police Department.
 Martin's footage was used to argue that the protests were non-violent at the time Olsen was allegedly hit in the head with a police projectile.
-RT took notice of Martin's work and began using her as a correspondent.
+RT took notice of Martin's work and began employing her as a correspondent.
 In the fall of 2010, she moved to Washington, D.C.